measwel/darkroom/README.md

   "papers": [ <-- Add the names of your papers to this list.
 For exposure values, use an empty string.
 Example: "new_paper" : "",
     {
       "foma 18 cm"": "6.0 lumen for 12.0 seconds", <-- Example exposure values.
 These are set when you make a teststrip for chosen paper and double click on the best teststrip.
-      "foma 24 cm"": "6.0 lumen for 17.3 seconds" <-- Add your own papers to this list.
-Specify the length of the longest paper edge and leave the exposure values empty.
+      "foma 24 cm"": "6.0 lumen for 17.3 seconds" <-- Include the length of the longest paper edge in the name.
+It will be used in the calculator.
     }
   ],
   "teststrip": {